 First and foremost, you should check with a doctor.
 With a calorie-restricted diet, your body goes into ‘repair mode’ and doesn’t have as many calories to burn.
 This essentially makes it so that you have less energy for your body to use, which, when working out and expending energy, can cause fainting, a feeling of not being able to work out as hard, or worse.

-We recommend checking with a doctor, especially if you have any previous heart problems, and get your blood pressure checked to ensure you are able to work out while on this diet.
+Before you start any health and fitness program, we recommend you checking in with a doctor, especially if you have any previous heart problems.
+They will be able to get your blood pressure checked to ensure you are able to work out while on this diet.

 Prepare for Your Workout